 How to Spend 3 Days in Barcelona

 Day one of any trip to a new city, new country, can be a daunting and nerve-wracking experience even for the most seasoned and experienced of travellers.
 Fear not, Barcelona is easy!
-With public transport from the airport terminal straight into the city centre.
+With public transport from the airport terminal straight into the city center.
 Government approved taxis are also available to pre-book or hail on arrival.

 Try, if you can, to book your flight so that you have as much of the day to explore the city as possible.
 Once you land leave yourself up to two hours to get into the city once you have navigated customs and immigration, collected your travel backpacks, and got in a cab; it always takes longer than you think!

-After refuelling and a little light boozing make your way to Passeig de Gracia.
+After refueling and a little light boozing make your way to Passeig de Gracia.
 Passeig de Gracia is also known as Barcelona’s shopping mile, much like London’s Oxford Street but featuring all the top luxury brands and chain stores.

 Passeig de Gracia’s most redeeming feature, for those who’d rather opt out of a shopping spree, is that the road is lined on either side with quirky, and unique modernist buildings.
 This stunning architecture makes for great photographs and a wonderful afternoon wandering around Barcelona getting to understand what the Spanish vibe really is!

-Now you have got to grips with how Barcelona works, tried the metro or bus, know exactly where your hotel is and no doubt already found your favourite restaurant or cafe its time to scratch beneath the surface of Barcelona and get to know the city more intimately.
+Now you have got to grips with how Barcelona works, tried the metro or bus, know exactly where your hotel is and no doubt already found your favorite restaurant or cafe its time to scratch beneath the surface of Barcelona and get to know the city more intimately.